Founded in 1874 and still thriving today

 "Chautauqua is to be a center for the identification and development of the best in human values...to be a resource for the enriched understanding of the opportunities and obligations of community, family and personal life by fostering the sharing of varied cultural, educational, religious and recreational experience."

-David Brooks, the prominent syndicated columnist, and a frequent speaker there, recently wrote a column, Why Your Social Life is Not what it should Be
+David Brooks, the prominent syndicated columnist, and a frequent speaker in Chautauqua, recently wrote a column, Why Your Social Life is Not What it Should Be

 Back on Brooklyn, part of our family live in a muse built in 1876.
-It evokes a similar sense of place that we found at Chautauqua.
+It evokes a similar sense of place that we found in Chautauqua.

 Balboa Park: San Diego’s Global Destination